 If you want to adjust the number of credit hours after you have added the class to your schedule, you can edit the credit hours in MyMAP through the add/drop deadline of the semester or term.
 After the add/drop deadline, you would need to petition.

-To audit a class means to register for a class without receiving credit or a grade.
+To audit, a class means to register for a class without receiving credit or a grade.
 Audit classes and classes for credit have the same tuition cost.
 Audited classes do not count toward your number of credits.
 Audits do count toward the maximum credit hours allowed for a semester or term.
-An audit class will show on your current semester or term registration with a “V” in the grade column.
+An audited class will show on your current semester or term registration with a “V” in the grade column.
 After the end of the semester or term, the class will not appear on your transcript.

 Your instructor or department needs to give you a permission-to-audit code during the first 6 days of a semester or term.
 To change a class to audit, you must drop the class and then add it with a permission-to-audit code for audit.
 The first 5 digits of the permission-to-audit code must say “AUDIT” to add the class for audit.
 You will have to wait until the first day of classes to receive and use a permission-to-audit code.